Pukerua Bay: Geography

 Pukerua Bay's main residential areas are along Rawhiti Road, west of SH 59, the central clifftop, Sea Vista Drive east of SH 59 and the beach frontage extending east (Brendan Beach) and west of Beach Road.
 There is a pedestrian bridge over SH 59 near Wairaka Road's Kindergarten and pre-school and the school's back entrance (the main entrance is on Rawhiti Road).

 There are two walks between Pukerua Bay and Plimmerton (5 km south), one around the rocky coast, and one inland (part of a longer cycleway) parallel to the railway.
 The inland route is pre-European – it was traditionally known as te taua tapu (the sacred war-party).
 The cycleway is known as Te Ara Harakeke (the flax road).
-The coastal route goes past Marble Arch (Te Ana Puta) to Wairaka Rock on an uninhabited part of Pukerua Bay, the only mainland home of Whitaker's skink (Oligosoma whitakeri), an icon of the bay.
+The coastal route goes past Marble Arch (Te-ana-Puta-o-Hau) to Wairaka Rock on an uninhabited part of Pukerua Bay, was the only mainland home of Whitaker's skink (Oligosoma whitakeri), an icon of the bay.
 According to legend, the rock is the petrified wife of culture hero Haunui-a-Nanaia, who pursued her from Māhia Peninsula, naming places on the way including Manawatū, Ōhau and Turakina.